EdgeApp/yaob/docs/flow.md

 }
 ```

+The `Bridgeable` base class takes two type parameters.
+The first type parameter lists the properties `watch` can subscribe to, and the second type parameter lists the events `on` can subscribe to.

 To verify that this class correctly implements the client-facing `Root` type, cast the root instance before sending it over the bridge:

 ```typescript